Hi Sweet Friends,

 - Smoking.
 Period.
 Ever.
 End of story.
 I quit that over a decade ago and will never go back

 - Helping and serving others more than I help or serve myself

 Plan, Act, Repeat

 When it comes to long-term solutions, creating new habits is key.
 Guess what?
 I wasn’t born drinking green juice, but after years of practice it’s a daily do.
-When you want to embark on something new, especially something as important as self care, set yourself up for success.
-Make a do-able plan (not an epic novel!), and stick to it.
+When you’re embarking on something new, especially something as important as self-care, set yourself up for success by making a short, do-able plan (not an epic to-do list!).
 Having a clear picture of what you’re going to do before you actually do it will make the changes much easier.